apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
 This query will be executed only for outdated keys.
-In our example there is only one key that is `1`.
+In our example, there is only one key that is `1`.

 This process will repeat until the DML engine is sure at the update phase that all the entries that are going to be updated are up-to-date.
 The maximum number of attempts is equal to `4`.
 Presently there is no configuration parameter that can change this value.
 [block:callout]